 Back pain that doesn’t go away with medication and other conservative treatments may require surgery.
-The team at Polaris Spine & Neurosurgery Center has extensive experience performing a range of effective back surgery procedures.
-With locations in Sandy Springs, College Park, and Bethlehem, Georgia, the practice performs minimally invasive back surgery with robotic navigation using the ExcelsiusGPS® Globus robotic surgery system.
+The provider at Polaris Spine & Neurosurgery Center has extensive experience performing a range of effective back surgery procedures.
+Located in Atlanta, Georgia, the practice performs minimally invasive back surgery with robotic navigation using the ExcelsiusGPS® Globus robotic surgery system.
 To learn more about same-day, outpatient back surgery, call today or schedule a consultation online.

 The team of experts at Polaris Spine & Neurosurgery Center begins with a conservative approach when treating back pain.
 However, some conditions require surgery to resolve your pain completely.
 The team has extensive experience performing back surgery to address a variety of problems that cause back pain and other symptoms.
 Some of these include:

 The team specializes in minimally invasive back surgery guided by robotic navigation using the ExcelsiusGPS™ Globus robotic surgery system.